|Nutritional Guidelines (per serving)|

 Sprinkle cinnamon sugar over each muffin, if desired.

-Bake in the preheated oven for 18 to 21 minutes, or until a cake tester or pick comes out clean when inserted into the center of a muffin.
+Bake in the preheated oven for 18 to 21 minutes, or until a cake tester or toothpick comes out clean when inserted into the center of a muffin.